jolicode/JoliNotif/doc/04-cron-usage.md

-# Advanced usage
+# CRON usage

-## Notification in cron
+## Configuration for CRON

-Cronjobs are usually cli script.
-But JoliNotif's Unix/Linux notifiers are gui applications.
+Cronjobs are usually CLI scripts.
+But JoliNotif's Unix/Linux notifiers are GUI applications.
 This means you need to specify the display where the notification will be sent.